Canada Post not providing safe workplaces during pandemic, Edmonton union local says | CBC News

 Employees pressuring management

-Schmidt said Canada Post is now letting employees refrain from swiping their cards during their shifts — for example, when they take breaks — but is still directing staff to use them as they arrive at work.
+Schmidt said Canada Post has agreed that employees can refrain from swiping cards during their shifts — when they take breaks, for example — but is still directing staff to use them as they arrive at work.

 Management has shown some willingness to listen to employee concerns but isn't moving fast enough, Schmidt said.
 He said what little change has occurred is largely due to pressure from employees.